Thursday, January 24, 2013

 I have joy, joy, unspeakable joy

-I've found peace, peace, unthinkable peace
+I've found peace, even in suffering

 You're the hope that I cling to